Why the period after birth is emotionally vulnerable

 Common signs

-- Persistent sadness, emptiness or irritability
+- Persistent sadness, emptiness, or irritability

-- Feelings of guilt, shame, or that you are failing
+- Feelings of guilt, shame, or failure

-- Concentration problems, extreme exhaustion
+- Problems with concentration, extreme exhaustion

 Anxiety after birth is common and often overlooked